jonathanpepinmoore/jonathanpepinmoore/README.md

 <p>Spoke with Microsoft Legal about indenity theft in my community and in Hollywood and the the Virginia Joint Commission for discrimination and misdignosis, and missed oputunity at Oxford and Harvard University because of community service board employees in Virginia at Microsoft Legal.
 I've also spoke with Microsoft Legal about my normal contrast MRI and lawsuit against Morgan Maclure racing and SWVAMHI Dr. Barash.</p>

-<p>Microsoft can keep there company if they work on their relationship with Component Source where I work.
+<p>Microsoft can keep there company if they work on their relationship with Component Source and Open Source Collaboration sites where I work.
 If Bill Gates wants a PC in every home he's going to have to stop supporting President Nixion which my family never did and work on population law otherwrwise it's Comunism (or accounting course choosen companies to invest in) and Computers from the Carter Era.</p>

 <p>Also housing discrimination agianst a Royal Society of the Arts lifetime fellow and career neglegence on the part of the democratic party.
 I paid my tution, I did not qualify for the Pell Grant my EFC was to high and my family pays its real estate taxes we expect the acedemic journals to be avaible to the home homeowner.
 As much as we pay for internet service.
 Over $150 a month.
 My father is hiring a local lawyer soon he is about to go into a nursing home in five years or less.
 I'm inheriting two homes.</p>